NCAR/ncharts/ncharts/fixtures/README.txt

    For datasets served by a database, currently the GV-LRT and C130-LRT, the second section will be for a "model": "ncharts.dbdataset", and have fields, such as "dbname", "user", "host", and "table".
    For these datasets, one specifies an end_time in the future, typically Dec 31 of the current year.

+Uploading changes to the ncharts database

+    After making a change to a json file, go to the top ncharts directory, and run ./load_db.sh
+    You'll need the value of the EOL_DATAVIS_SECRET_KEY environment variable to run the above on a production server.

+Deleting a project, platform, or datasets
+    Use the admin URL for ncharts from within the EOL firewall to delete a one or more of the above from the ncharts django database.